Completion of the RCR requirement will be monitored by The Graduate School and documented on each student’s university

 Please allow sufficient time after any RCR training event for information to be compiled in The Graduate School, submitted to the registrar, and entered onto your official university transcript.
 All credit is entered after the completion of the event, and this process may take until the end of the academic term.

 In October 2020, The Graduate School updated RCR programming, and as part of this process, renamed/renumbered RCR forums.
 At that point, all non-basic medical science PhD students who'd completed GS710 as RCR orientation (and would need to complete three additional forums to fulfill graduation requirements) recevied credit for RCR711.99 RCR Correction.
-This allowed the advisement system in DukeHub to work equally well for them and for students matriculating in Fall 2020 who took a different orientation (GS714 & GS715) and were required to take four addtional forums in addtion to the new orientation.
+This allowed the advisement system in DukeHub to work equally well for them and for students matriculating in Fall 2020 who took a different orientation (GS714 & GS715) and were required to take four additional forums in addition to the new orientation.
 In short, this correction allowed DukeHub to track all non-BMS PhD students the with the same gradaution requirements: orientation + four forums.

 Beginning Fall 2018, RCR events are notated with 0 (zero) credits to avoid confusion with regular, credit-bearing classes.
 If an RCR forum/orientation appears on a student's transcript with zero credits, it is still valid towards the degree requirement.